 This being said, although business credit cards for travel have more complicated rewards structures when compared to other types of business credit cards, like straight cash back cards, these credit cards offer substantial benefits if used efficiently.

 With this in mind, then, we’ve compiled a list of the best business credit cards for travel.
 We’ll explain each travel business credit card, how it works, and what it offers—this way, you’ll have all the information you need to determine which card is right for you.

-The Best Business Cards for Travel of 2020
+The Best Business Cards for Travel

 - The Blue Business® Plus Credit Card From American Express

 - American Express® Business Gold Card